The Remote Touch – How digital technologies are reshaping the way we communicatePortia C

-With the number of cases globally surpassing 6 digits, the prospect of the new coronavirus, COVID-19, spreading throughout the UK is becoming ever more likely.
+With the number of cases rapidly rising, the prospect of the new coronavirus, COVID-19, spreading throughout the UK is becoming ever more likely.
 The latest advice from public health England is to avoid close contact with people who are unwell and to maintain good personal hygiene.
 As an interpreting agency, the role that we play in preventing the spread of coronavirus all comes down to the way that we deliver our outstanding language services.

 Here at Word360 we have noticed a 60% increase in telephone interpreting requests since the start of the month, and this is undoubtedly due to increased fears around the spread of the new coronavirus.
 As per the latest information published by the WHO, the virus is mostly transmitted by coming within 6 feet of an infected individual, so this increase in uptake of our remote interpreting services highlights the proactive attitude held by our NHS.